lsst-dm/dmtn-091/index.rst

 rc2_subset
 ^^^^^^^^^^

-The `rc2_subset` dataset is a subset of the large "HSC RC2" dataset that contains sufficient data to enable full, end-to-end processing with the Science Pipelines in a reasonable (few hours) time.
+The `rc2_subset` dataset is a subset of the larger "HSC RC2" dataset that contains sufficient data to enable full, end-to-end processing with the Science Pipelines in a reasonable (few hours) time.
 This dataset is processed through the entire Data Release Production (DRP) pipelines nightly for CI and data quality metrics monitoring purposes.
 It is also used as a standalone dataset for tutorials and examples for using the data butler and the Science Pipelines.
 Because it was intended to be small, `rc2_subset` should not be treated as a dataset intended for passing milestones or testing normative requirements.